jarenworme/frogger/README.md

 - White rectangles are cars on road, brown rectangles are logs on water
 - Game runs at 60fps, but gets slightly slower the longer it runs (something to do with MARS)

+To download mars, use the MARS file in the repo code

+If your pc does not allow you to open it, you can use the following command in the windows command line java -jar "C:\Users\<yourusername>\downloads\Mars_Updated.jar"

 enjoy!
 ~Jaren